Things to do in Galveston TX

 Seawall Beach is almost impossible to miss.
 Stretching most of the length of the island is one of the best beaches to visit.
 There are many different sections, and none have lifeguards.
 Along the beach, you’ll find public restrooms, and piers.

-The other option instead of Seawall is to find public beach access.
+The other option is Stewart Beach or a public beach access.
 Driving south on the Island, you’ll start to see little blue signs on the side of the road with public beach access.
 Follow the small road, and in most cases, you can drive right up to the shoreline.

 Driving on the beach in Galveston